PaperMC/docs/docs/paper/dev/getting-started/project-setup/project-setup.md

 ---
-slug: /dev/manual-project-setup
+slug: /dev/getting-started/project-setup/project-setup
 description: Step-by-step instructions on how to setup a plugin development environment.
 ---

-# Manual Paper Project Setup
+# Paper Project Setup

 As the Paper team primarily uses [IntelliJ IDEA](https://www.jetbrains.com/idea/), this guide will be focused on that IDE.
 However, the steps below should apply to other IDEs as well, with some minor changes.